the-Jinxist/golang-backend-masterclass/README.md

 Day 41: We're learning about using generating documentation for our databases using the dbdocs api in https://dbdocs.io/?utm_source=dbdiagram.
 We created a doc folder, and copied the dbml value we used to generate our SQL code using dbdiagrams.io, a milienia ago.
 To generate the documentation just follow the steps outlined here; https://dbdocs.io/docs.

 We also looked at how to generate SQL from DBML gotten from dbdiagrams.io using it's cli tool here: https://www.dbml.org/home/#command-line-tool-cli, https://www.dbml.org/cli/

+Day 42: We started work on GRPC.
+Watched a theory video on grpc.
+Then we moved on the writing the proto files for the two services we were redefining in GRPC.
+These services are create user and login user.
+So we first defined the "model" for the requests and responses for both services in the files `rpc_create_user.proto`, `rpc_login_user.proto`.
+Then we wrote the proto file for the definition of both services in `service_simple_bank.proto`.

+After doing all these, we move on the generating the golang files from these proto files.
+The command to generate the golang files can be found here: https://grpc.io/docs/languages/go/basics/.
+We copied it and put it into our makefile.
+We also edited parts of the command to reflect our own use.